 We have wide experience of testing both whole cells of pertussis (wP) and acellular vaccines (aP) vaccines to ensure they are safe and offer protection.

-We also perform testing on wP vaccine for the World Health Organisation (WHO) prequalification process.
+We also perform testing on wP vaccine for the World Health Organisation (WHO) to support the WHO Prequalification Programme.

 We also develop new and improved assays for ensuring the quality of pertussis vaccines.

 Our group’s control and standardisation activities are supported by a diverse programme of research and development.
 We are active in many research areas in the wider pertussis community.

 These projects include investigating an increase in the number of pertussis cases leading to a significant number of deaths – despite widespread vaccine coverage – in the developed world in recent years.
 There has also been a change in the genetics of circulating strains.
 We are currently studying clinical isolates to determine if there is a difference in their pertussis toxin (PTx) activity.

 We are committed to finding alternatives to the use of animals in batch release tests, and are actively researching alternatives to the histamine sensitisation test which is used to assure the safety of pertussis vaccines and which requires a large number of mice.
 Alternatives include a two-component in-vitro biochemicalassay that measures both the binding activity of active PTx and enzymatic component of active PTx that measures the catalytic region of the toxin.
 The use of a mammalian cell line (CHO cells) is also being developed as a method to measure active PTx.
 For wP we have refined and reduced the number of mice required for assuring vaccine potency.